 Mobile learning further extends convenience and accessibility to students.
 With the Canvas mobile app, learners can track their learning and progress, quickly accessing course resources in the palm of their hands.

-Supporting Equity With Canvas
+Supporting Access With Canvas

 Related Content